edenalencar/devthru/README.md

-# 🛠️ DevHub Tools
+# 🍔 DevThru

-A comprehensive web-based developer toolkit built with Next.js, providing essential utilities for Brazilian document validation, data generation, and more.
+A modern, fast, and secure developer toolkit.
+DevThru: Quick data for the road.
+Providing essential utilities for Brazilian document validation, data generation, and more.

 ## ✨ Features